Please click below to view answers to Frequently Asked Questions (FAQs) for complainants and respondents.

 What happens if I am found in violation of the Sexual Misconduct or Nondiscrimination policy?

 If you are found in violation of either policy, our office will make recommendations to your supervisor.
 Our recommendations can vary to fit the information that the investigation revealed.
 Recommendations include but are not limited to: training, job coaching, workplace modifications, discipline, or termination.
+The final decision and implementation of any sanctions, corrective actions, or other personnel actions rests with the respondent’s supervisor and direct reporting line.

-My notification email said my case is going through an informal resolution process, what does that mean?
+My notification email said my case is going through an informal resolution process.
+What does that mean?

 This means we are seeking a conversation with you to share that we received a complaint, how the complainant was impacted by the alleged conduct, and talk with you about the Nondiscrimination Policy and/or the Sexual Misconduct Policy.
 We do not determine whether there was a violation of university policy in the informal resolution process.
+Your supervisor will be notified that we are conducting an informal resolution and that you have not been found in violation of any university policy.